 Police Shooting Investigations: The black box

-Carmen Cobian stood outside the police tape
+Carmen Cobian stood outside the police tape for hours, waiting.

 The red bike her son had been riding was tossed on the ground.
 Her cousin had heard gunshots.
 Dozens of deputies swarmed the street around the corner from her house in Lancaster.
 Had her son been shot?